-Living in France for the last two and a half months, I’ve been able to appreciate the charm that all French women seem to have.
+Living in France for almost six months, I’ve been able to appreciate the charm that all French women seem to have.

 They are sophisticated and charming and mysterious all at once, and at times (most of the time) I feel a little out of place.
 They are the envy of women around the world and influence beauty standards from the no-makeup makeup look to the notion they never get fat.

 I’m not alone in regarding French women as the epitome of femininity and after a quick check of the top performing searches on Google when it comes to French women and some of the most searched questions were:

 - How do French women stay skinny?